jakub-kbs/-ron-vsm/README.md

     You are now able to get closer to walls and walk through doors with AI or other players simultaneously without getting stuck on each other, This may create some clipping issues when walking into the walls while facing them directly and looking down, so unless you're really trying, you won't notice it;

-You are now able to turn your head by 90 degrees when using freelook (vanilla 65 degrees);
+You are now able to turn your head by 100 degrees when using freelook (vanilla 65 degrees).
+Pitch has also been increased to 65 degrees from vanilla 50;

 FUTURE PLANS